(Scroll down for images)

 https://web.archive.org/web/20130823183713/https://www.newswire.ca/en/story/1213943/via-rail-service-between-matapedia-new-carlisle-and-gaspe-suspended

 Apparently the Canadian Government had no interest in providing the paltry sum needed for repairs to the rail line in order to maintain the operation of this train, being far more interested with pouring vast amounts of tax dollars into the road & air transport industries.
 However, it’s not too late to let your political representatives know your opposition to the curtailment of passenger rail services.
-Successful efforts by both citizens & the National Association of Railroad Passengers in the U.S. to maintain rail services proves that taking the time to reach out to your representative is an effective way to ensure preservation of passenger rail services.
-For more information & links to Canadian rail advocacy groups, see my web page entitled ‘Why Choose the Train’ at https://northamericabyrail.info/why-choose-the-train.
-And with so many routes still served by rail -don’t forget to take the train!
+For more information & links to rail advocacy groups working to restore & preserve rail services, see my web page entitled ‘Why Choose the Train’ at https://northamericabyrail.info/why-choose-the-train.
+And with so many routes still served by rail, don’t forget to take the train!

 The ‘Chaleur’ was inaugurated by Canadian National Railway in the summer of 1964 as a Montreal, QC – Campbellton, NB, train.
 Starting in the summer of 1967 the train would split into sections enroute from Montreal, with one section running to Gaspe.
 Under VIA Rail today, the Chaleur exclusively runs from Montreal to Gaspe.